Victor Cavendish-Bentinck, 9th Duke of Portland: Diplomatic career

 Cavendish-Bentinck did not pursue a university education, instead entering the diplomatic service in 1915 at the age of 18 before taking leave to fight with the Grenadier Guards in the First World War, returning to the Foreign Office in 1919.
 In 1922, he took charge of administrative arrangements for the Lausanne Conference.
 He served in the British Embassy in Paris and also in the League of Nations Department in the Foreign Office.
 Other postings included Athens in 1932 and Santiago in 1933.
 The high point of his diplomatic career came in 1939 when he was appointed chairman of the Joint Intelligence Committee.
 He managed to develop the body as a highly effective instrument of government and, as a result, became counsellor to the Services Liaison Department of the Foreign Office in 1942.

 However, he cast doubt on reports that were received regarding the Nazi genocide of the Jews.
 In late August 1943 the Polish Embassy in London informed the British government of the deportation and annihilation of hundreds of thousands of Jews from Lublin and Bialystok provinces.
-The chairman of the Joint Intelligence Committee, Victor Cavendish-Bentinck, deplored Polish and Jewish information about atrocities.
-He wrote this information as an attempt to 'stoke us up' He added: 'I feel certain that we are making a mistake in giving credence to this gas chamber story.'
+As chairman of the Joint Intelligence Committee, Victor Cavendish-Bentinck hesitated to believe Polish and Jewish information about atrocities.
+Rather, he viewed the information as an attempt to 'stoke us up.'
+He added: 'I feel certain that we are making a mistake in giving credence to this gas chamber story.'

 In 1945, Cavendish-Bentinck was given his final diplomatic posting on his appointment as Ambassador to Poland.
 When visiting the formerly German City of Stettin (Szczecin) in 1946 he was invited to talk to German civilians suffering from months of internment so their possessions and property could be taken over by Polish resettlers from territories lost to the USSR.
 Cavendish-Bentinck refused to do so, ignoring certain inhuman circumstances under which mainly old people, women and children had to suffer, by noting to his Polish hosts, he was "convinced that they will complain as usual".

 He held the position for two years before the Foreign Office applied to appoint him Ambassador to Brazil.
 He never took up the latter post, being obliged to resign from the Foreign Office, without a pension, as a result of the publicity surrounding his divorce.
 Bentinck's aristocratic background attracted press attention; Foreign Secretary Ernest Bevin, apparently sympathetic, remarked at that the time "I could have saved him if his name had been Smith."